48 Hours in Toronto: Ultimate Travel Guide

 You should try the famous Canadian food while in Toronto, the Poutine.
 It is a french fries, cheese curds topped with gravy.
 It is not served in all places, so it might be tricky to find some, but I heard it’s worth it.

-What to Do in Toronto in 48 Hours
+Things to Do in Toronto in 2 Days

 Unpacking the best of Toronto’s attractions in just two days is a thrilling challenge.
 Your days in Toronto may be part of a unique experience, full of joyful moments.
 As you plan your 48-hour Toronto trip, here are the top things to see to truly immerse yourself in the city’s vibrant culture and history and not miss any of its top attractions.